aicentaur/leaflet_visualization/README.md

 ## Installation

-Clone this repository on your local machine and double click on `index.html` file to see the visualization.
+Clone this repository to your local machine and double click on `index.html` file to see the visualization.